‘Greetings from Dunedin’ courtesy of Dunedin Artist Steve Spathelf

 With dog-friendly restaurants, canine-welcoming cafes, dog parks, beaches and public murals of the furry loved ones who call Dunedin home, the City is the perfect summer destination for pets and their families.

-So, apart from eating and drinking, what are you going to do when the Blue Jays have an inevitable off day?
+So, apart from eating and drinking, what is there to do when the Blue Jays have an inevitable off day?
 Well, you can go to one of the many other Spring Training facilities in the area (more on that later).
-Or, you can check out the Blue Jays’ minor league complex, otherwise known as the Bobby Mattick Training Center at Englebert Complex.
+Or, you can check out the Blue Jays’ minor league complex, known as the Bobby Mattick Training Center at Englebert Complex.
 The Bobby Mattick Complex (for short) is 6km away from the Florida Auto Exchange Stadium and in the middle of a residential neighbourhood.
 The official address is 1700 Solon Avenue and ample parking is available at the northwest corner of the complex, right beside the – you guessed it – Happy Tails dog park!

 When in Dunedin, fans often like to pay their respects to the late hall-of-fame broadcaster Tom Cheek.
 Tom is buried at the Sylvan Abbey Cemetery in Clearwater, which is a 15 minute drive east of Dunedin.